tdvietdev/tdvietdev/README.md

 </p>

 # SUMMARY
-I graduated from Hanoi National University majoring in software engineering
+I graduated from Hanoi National University majoring in software engineering.

 I'm a developer with 4 year of experience in Ruby on Rails and ReactJS frameworks, with knowledge of Object-Oriented Analysis and Design, Database Design.